-Any books and audio materials by leading publishers can be consulted for more information.
+Any books on African Music by leading publishers can be consulted for more information.

 STUDENTS WITH DISABILITY

 "Babcock University seeks to provide a conducive environment for optimal living and learning experience.
 While the university is working towards facilities that accommodate persons with disabilities, provisions will be made for students with disabilities under the following conditions.
 Students with disabilities are to: